Run Better Growth Experiments with Qualitative and Quantitative Data

 Set conversion drivers for the problem

-Once you’ve identified the potential fix for the problem you’re solving, set conversion drivers that counter or solve that problem.
-A conversion driver is an ideal action you want to monitor, like using social sharing in your app or creating a playlist.
+Once you’ve identified the potential fix for the problem you’re solving, set conversion drivers that counter or solve that problem. is an ideal action you want to monitor, like using social sharing in your app or creating a playlist.
 Conversion drivers vary from cohort to cohort and campaign to campaign.
 Think: What is it that I want this particular group to do?

 You know users who use social sharing tend to stay longer, so social sharing is your conversion driver for this campaign.
 Use Amplitude to create a conversion driver for social sharing and then move on to hypothesizing how you might drive more customers to try this feature.